 Surf Condition Monitoring Buoys

-These buoys will use the improved data communication speeds and bandwidth of 5G networks to communicate regular updates about sea conditions.
+This buoy uses the improved data communication speeds and bandwidth of 5G networks to communicate regular updates about sea conditions.